JButch-99/Array-IP/README.md

 2. _After you click the button, click the "download ZIP" option at the very bottom of the menu that is now displayed._

-3. _Once downloaded, you'll be able to access the file on a code editor of your choice.
-You are also able to open the project in a browser of choice.
-To do this, open the newly downloaded file and open index.html on a browser of your choice._
+3. _Once downloaded, you will need to extract your files to gain access to them.
+This can be done by clicking the "extract all" button in your folder._

+4. _Once extracted, a pop up should open that is the folder of the newly extracted files.
+Click on the "index.html" in the file to access the program._

+5. _If you wish to modify the project, right clicking the "index.html" file will show you many options to choose from.
+One of which is above the share option, which is "open with".
+Clicking that will allow you to open the project into a code editor of choice, or even simply open the project into a different browser of your choosing."_

 ## Known Bugs